State of Rhode Island Department of Environmental Management

 Natural Resource Conservation Service

-On October 20th 2016 we held our 12th monthly meeting spanning 1 year.
+October of 2017 we celebrate our two year anniversary.
 Below is the list of our accomplishments over that time period.

-July 2016, FOWPS volunteers monitor the Staff Gauge located on the bridge at Lake Shore Dr. The readings are collected once a week and will be used to evaluate how Warwick Ponds Water Levels react to weather conditions such as precipitation, wind, and temperature.
-We estimate that in the past few years the water levels have risen as much as 18”.
+January 2017, FOWPS volunteers continue to monitor the Staff Gauge located on the bridge at Lake Shore Dr. The readings are collected weekly, and will be used to evaluate how Warwick Pond Water Levels react to weather conditions such as precipitation, wind, and temperature.
+We estimate that in the past few years the water level has risen as much as 18”.